jrasmusson/ios-starter-kit/basics/UIScrollView/UIScrollView.md

 [StackOverflow](https://stackoverflow.com/questions/31668970/is-it-possible-for-uistackview-to-scroll)

 - Need to pin stack to inside of scroll.
+- Pin the scroll to the edges of the main view
 - Each subview will need an explicit height
-- Constrain width or height to enbable scrolling (width for vertical scroll)
+- Constrain width or height to enbable scrolling by setting the width of the scroll view to the width of the parent view
+- Bonus tip - if label too wide shorten text to ensure stackview fits on page

 ```swift
 NSLayoutConstraint.activate([